centreon/centreon-plugins/rust-plugins/README.md

 # Static linking

 `cargo build` links the binary against the glibc of your own machine.
-The packaged binary has to run on every supported distribution, the oldest one being el8 with glibc 2.28, and glibc offers no forward compatibility: a binary built against a recent glibc fails to start on an older one.
+The packaged binary has to run on every supported distribution, the oldest one being el8 with glibc 2.28 as of 2026, and glibc offers no forward compatibility: a binary built against a recent glibc fails to start on an older one.
 The CI therefore links statically against musl instead: